RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-tba.md

 ### Resolved issues

-- RS109744 - Fixed an issue where node removal sometimes got stuck in a `starting` state when `wait_for_persistence` was enabled.
+- RS109744 - Node removal sometimes got stuck in a `starting` state when `wait_for_persistence` was enabled.

-- RS110481 - Fixed an issue where importing a database mid-upgrade fails when the master node has the new version.
+- RS110481 - Importing a database mid-upgrade failed when the master node had the new version.

-- RS111363 - Fixed an issue in the legacy UI, where you cannot update and save your changes on the **settings > preferences** tab even though these settings are visible.
+- RS111363 - Fixed an issue in the legacy UI, where you could not update and save your changes on the **settings > preferences** tab even though these settings were visible.

+- RS39744 - The `/opt/redislabs` directory was not created with `redislabs` user and group.

+- RS111648 - In `cnm_exec.log`, replaced "root" with the module utils log name.

+- RS112517 - Fixed an issue in the `prepare_flash` script that reduced Auto Tiering performance on Ubuntu 20.

 ## Version changes